RajshreeVats/recommendation-engine/README.md

 # MS-Engage Content-Based-Movie-Recommender-System
-* **Movie Recommender Systems:** This part is focused around building two kinds of recommendation engines; namely the Simple Generic Recommender and the Content Based Filter.
+* **Movies Recommender System:** This part is focused around building two kinds of recommendation engines; namely the Simple Generic Recommender and the Content Based Filter.

-* **Movie Recommender Systems:** This part is focused around building two kinds of recommendation engines; namely the Simple Generic Recommender and the Collaborative Based Filter.
+* **Books Recommender System:** This part is focused around building two kinds of recommendation engines; namely the Simple Generic Recommender and the Collaborative Based Filter.

 ## Check out the live demo:[LIVE](https://recommend-books-movies.herokuapp.com/)